zicco99/Serverless-Framework-Bootcamp-Proj/theory/serverless-framework.md

 # Introduction to the Serverless Framework

-The Serverless Framework is an open-source tool that simplifies the process of building and deploying cloud-native applications.
-By using this framework, developers can focus on writing code without worrying about the underlying server infrastructure.
-This is made possible through a cloud computing model known as **Function as a Service (FaaS)**, where small, independent functions are the primary building blocks of the application.
+The Serverless Framework is a robust open-source tool designed to streamline the creation, deployment, and management of cloud-native applications.
+By abstracting away the complexities of server infrastructure management, the Serverless Framework enables developers to concentrate on writing business logic rather than handling the underlying servers.
+This approach is powered by a cloud computing model known as Function as a Service (FaaS), which treats individual functions as the primary building blocks of an application.

 ## What is FaaS (Function as a Service)?

-FaaS is a cloud computing service that allows developers to write and deploy individual functions that perform specific tasks.
-These functions are executed in response to events, such as HTTP requests, database updates, or messages from a queue.
-The cloud provider manages the infrastructure, automatically scaling the functions and handling resource allocation, enabling developers to focus solely on application logic.
+Function as a Service (FaaS) is a cloud computing paradigm that allows developers to deploy and run individual functions in the cloud.
+Each function is a small, discrete piece of code that performs a specific task and is triggered by events such as HTTP requests, database changes, or messaging queue updates.
+Key features of FaaS include:

+### 1. Event-Driven Execution: Functions are executed in response to specific events, which can range from HTTP requests to changes in cloud storage.

+### 2. Automatic Scaling: The cloud provider automatically scales the functions based on demand, ensuring that they handle the incoming load efficiently without manual intervention.

+### 3. Cost Efficiency: You pay only for the compute time your functions use, as opposed to maintaining and paying for idle server capacity.

+### 4. No Server Management: The cloud provider takes care of server provisioning, patching, and maintenance, allowing you to focus solely on writing code.

 ## Example of a `serverless.yml` File